ThirVondukr/passlib/docs/new_app_quickstart.rst

 1. Does the hash need to be natively supported by your operating system's :func:`!crypt` api, in order to allow inter-operation with third-party applications on the host?

-   * If so, the right choice is either :class:`~passlib.hash.bcrypt` for BSD variants, or :class:`~passlib.hash.sha512_crypt` for Linux; since these are natively supported.
+   * If yes, the right choice is either :class:`~passlib.hash.bcrypt` for BSD variants, or :class:`~passlib.hash.sha512_crypt` for Linux; since these are natively supported.

-   * If not, continue...
+   * If no, continue...

-2. Does your hosting prevent you from installing C extensions?
+2. Does your hosting provider allow you to install C extensions?

-   * If yes, you probably want to use :class:`~passlib.hash.pbkdf2_sha256` / :class:`~passlib.hash.pbkdf2_sha512`;
-     This is currently the option with the fastest pure-python backend.
+   * If no, you probably want to use :class:`~passlib.hash.pbkdf2_sha256`, as this currently has the fastest pure-python backend.

    * If they allow C extensions, continue...

-3. Do you want to use the latest, greatest, and don't mind increased memory usage per hash?
+3. Do you want to use the latest & greatest, and don't mind increased memory usage when hashing?

    * :class:`~passlib.hash.argon2` is a next-generation hashing algorithm, attempting to become the new standard.
 It's design has been being slightly tweaked